Carmanah Walbran Provincial Park

 Harriet Nahanee Memorial Trail

-Opened in 2016, the Harrient Nahanee Memorial Trail commemorates the life and conservation efforts of a heroic First Nations woman who was instrumental in preserving both the Carmanah and Walbran rainforest valleys of southwestern Vancouver Island.
+Opened in 2016, the Harriet Nahanee Memorial Trail commemorates the life and conservation efforts of a heroic First Nations woman who was instrumental in preserving both the Carmanah and Walbran rainforest valleys of southwestern Vancouver Island.

 Emerald Loop Trail

 The trail was first forged in the early 1990s by protesters who dedicated considerable effort to bringing tourism into the area, thereby preventing further logging of the valley trees.
-As tourists began to arrive, conservationists built the boardwalk to offset the erosive damage heavy foot traffic would cause the forest.
+As tourists began to arrive, conservationists built the boardwalk to mitigate the erosive damage heavy foot traffic would cause to the forest.

 Castle Giant